Madelinya/PoolEx/README.md

 > My utility classes for object pooling in unity. cutom object pool implementation to suit my needs better.
 >
 ## Overview
 This implementation supposes that there are two objects when it comes to object pooling.
 The `SOURCE` and the `POOLED`.
 The `SOURCE` contains all pre-requisites for creating the `POOLED` structures.
 The pool object itsel, that manages the pool in various ways, be it based on a stack or queue or anything else implements the interface ` IPoolManager<POOLED_TYPE, SOURCE_TYPE>` where `SOURCE_TYPE : IPoolable<POOLED_TYPE>` where `POOLED_TYPE:IPooled` or an interface that inherits from this one.
 It is done this way so that the implementations that concern each obejct are within the implementation of each object.
+It is also intended to potentially handle any custom obejct, not only `GameObject` objects

 The `SOURCE` contain creation and re-initialization methods.